-Name

-Tribal College

-Judge's Signature

-Title: Presenter: Appearance: 60 Points Maximum Score Reviewer Score 1.
-Poster: Initial reaction (1 st glance) to poster display?
-Does it draw you in from afar?
-10 2.
-Poster: Overall presence?
+Tribal College Judge's Signatu ire Reviewer # Title: Presenter: Appearance: 6 0 Points Maximum Score Reviewer Score 1.
+Poster: Initiation from a far? al reaction (1st glance) to poster display?
+Does it draw you in 10 rall presence?
 Effectiveness of the display?
-Would it hold your attention?
-Are the title and text easy to read?
+Would it hold your he title and text easy to read?
 10 3.
-Poster: Are graphics and images high quality and appropriate?
-10 4 .
-Organization: Is the presentation organized so that it flows in logical easy to follow order?
-10 5.
-Organization: Is the space used effectively?
-Does it have the right balance between content and white space?
-10 6.
-Content: Does poster include all necessary information (introduction, methods, results, discussion, conclusion, resources, etc)?
+Poster: Are g graphics and images high quality and appropriate?
+10 4.
+Organization follow order? n: Is the presentation organized so that it flows in logical easy to 10 n: Is the space used effectively?
+Does it have the right balance t and white space?
+10 es poster include all necessary information (introduction, s, discussion, conclusion, resources, etc)?
 10 Poster Content t: 40 Points 7.
-The Problem: Is this information of value to the scientific community?
-Are the objectives clear?
-10 8.
-Research Design: Can the research, as conducted, answer the questions raised by the objectives?
+The Problem the objectives c a: Is this information of value to the scientific community?
+Are lear?
+10 esign: Can the research, as conducted, answer the questions jectives?
 Adequacy of research techniques?
 10 9.
-Involvement: Degree of student involvement in the planning and execution of the research project?
+Involvement of the research : Degree of student involvement in the planning and execution project?
 10 10.
-Presenter: Does presenter answer questions in an appropriate and engaging manner?
-10 NOTE: Judges do not add up the total score.
-Also, we need a number in each box or the form will be returned to you.
+Presenter: manner?
+Does presenter answer questions in an appropriate and engaging 10 - do not add up the total score.
+Also, we need a number in each will be returned to you.